Braves vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and New York Yankees will play on Monday at Truist Park, at 7:20 PM ET, with Ronald Acuna Jr. and Gleyber Torres among those expected to produce at the plate.
+Gleyber Torres and the New York Yankees hit the field against Matt Olson and the Atlanta Braves on Tuesday at 7:20 PM ET at Truist Park.

-The Braves are listed as -210 moneyline favorites in this matchup with the Yankees (+170).
-The total for the matchup is listed at 9 runs.
+The favored Braves have -210 moneyline odds against the underdog Yankees, who are listed at +170.
+The total for the game is set at 10.5 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.